Wednesday, August 13, 2025

 There was more height to gain as I pedalled westward in the direction of Maqu.
 The road was empty at this time in the morning and the only other person I saw was a lone camper who had pitched his tent on the spur of a hill.

-Across another pass and I was on a broad plateau of grassland, interspersed with farmstead and tests around which were grazing yak and sheep.
+Across another pass and I was on a broad plateau of grassland, interspersed with farmstead and tents around which were grazing yak and sheep.
 I made the mistake of stopping to photograph one flock of sheep gathered around a Tibetan tent - from behind which leapt a mastiff to chase me a few hundred metres down the road.

 I was now at an altitude of almost 4000 metres and feeling a bit of the lethargy and breathlessness that comes with exertion at such heights.
 Maybe the altitude was also responsible for the confusion that led me to miss the road turnoff to Tangke.
 When I spotted my mistake on the map app I backtracked along the highway and my heart sank when I saw the state of the side road: a ribbon of cracked and muddy concrete running across the grass towards an empty horizon.
 I double checked my app to confirm this really was the actual road and reluctantly turned off the smooth highway when I realised this was the only way to the river.